TodePond/TodePondDotCom/wikiblogarden/genocide/internalised/transphobia/readme.md

 <details>
   <summary>
     I wasn't sure about publishing this post.
-I think it has a good chance of getting misinterpreted by some people, and being used as a stick to punch down.
-That's the opposite of its purpose - but you need to read to the end to see how.
+I think it has a good chance of getting misinterpreted by some people, and being used as an excuse to punch down.
+That's the opposite of its purpose, but you need to read to the end to see how.
 Please either:

   - read the whole thing.
 - read nothing.